apache/nuttx/configs/b-l475e-iot01a/README.txt

         might be a work around... it is not.
 Still RX FIFO errors.
 From my reading, the only known work-around is to reduce the maximum packet size so that it is smaller than 96.
-I tried setting the maximum packet length to 84 and that did NOT eliminate the RX FIFO error anyway.
+I tried setting the maximum packet length to 84 and that did NOT eliminate the RX FIFO error.

+        At the end of the TCP test, the "nsh> ifconfig" command shows that there were two TX timeouts.
+Perhaps this is related?
+The TX timeout is set to 5 seconds, so this could be a serious performance issue.

         So for now I have to live with the RX FIFO error.
 I have observed only a single RX FIFO error and it occurs at the same place in the